-- The MicroVote EMS voting system does not support ballot rotation; it is not a non-standard voting device provided by a local jurisdiction; it does not contain wireless technology nor use of the public networks; or provide for broadcasting of results. - The Infinity Voting Panel does not include a voter verified paper audit trail or electronic dexterity equipment. - The Chatsworth OMR is not a precinct based paper counter.
+- The MicroVote EMS voting system does not support ballot rotation; it is not a non-standard voting device provided by a local jurisdiction; it does not contain wireless technology nor use of the public networks; it does not provide for broadcasting of results or contain a bar code reader. - The Election Management System software is an application installed on a standalone COTS PC or laptop.
+Connection of these platforms to a network (LAN or WAN) or connection of multiple OMR or Gemplus card readers to the EMS is outside the voting system configuration submitted for certification testing. - The Infinity Voting Panel does not include an independent verification system, voter verified paper audit trail or electronic dexterity equipment. - The Chatsworth OMR is not a precinct based paper counter. - No state testing was performed by iBeta on the MicroVote EMS voting system.